 A high level of support was evident from public meetings held in January 2016.
-Woolpit Parish Council agreed set to up Neighbourhood Plan for Woolpit, volunteers came forward to form the steering group.
+Woolpit Parish Council agreed to set up a Neighbourhood Plan and volunteers came forward to form the steering group.
 Key issues in the parish were broadly identified through focus group meetings with local stakeholders.
-In May Mid Suffolk District Council designated the Woolpit Neighbourhood Plan Area.

-Between March and May 2016 the steering group decided the community engagement strategy and a series of informal events took place between May and July, using a pop-up stand.
+Between March and May 2016, the steering group decided the community engagement strategy and a series of informal events took place between May and July, using a pop-up stand.
 Local businesses were interviewed and invited to respond to a survey.
 The Plan's vision for Woolpit was formulated in August.
-A presentation was held at the school and a public exhibition took place in November 2016
+A presentation was held at the school and a public exhibition took place in November 20164.

-Parish Profile Α commissioned from Community Action Suffolk in February 2017 supplemented published evidence and provided census data and a Conservation Area appraisal.
-The Plan developed more evidence: a community consultation report, a report on Woolpit businesses, a landscape character assessment and a community questionnaire in the summer.
+A Conservation Area Appraisal and a Parish Profile produced respectively by Mid Suffolk District Council and Community Action Suffolk supplemented published evidence and provided census data.
+The Plan developed more evidence: a Community Consultation Report, a report on Woolpit businesses, a Landscape Character Assessment and a Community Questionnaire in the summer.
 An independent Landscape Appraisal was commissioned from Alison Farmer & Associates.

-After formulating aims and objectives, drafting policies began in autumn 2017; these were completed in March 2018.
+After formulating aims and objectives, drafting policies began in autumn 2017.
+These were completed in March 2018.
 On advice from the MSDC adviser, the Plan sought technical support from AECOM in order to obtain independent, impartial and robust assessment of sites for housing allocations.